Skip to main content

 Multi-objective optimization

 With the links between the mixture design variables of HPFRCC and bridge resilience and sustainability, a multi-objective optimization problem is defined to minimize the material cost and carbon footprint while retaining the resilience of bridge through optimizing the mixture design.
 In other words, bridge resilience is used to define the constraints, and the optimal mixture design is searched to minimize the material cost and carbon footprint.
+The objective functions and design constraints are formulated to maximize the mechanical properties and minimize the material cost and the carbon footprint of HPFRCC.
+Two objective functions were considered in the optimization: (1) the minimal material cost; and (2) the minimal carbon footprint.

 Four design constraints were imposed to ensure high bridge resilience: (I) CS ≥ α1, (II) FCS ≥ α2, (III) UTS ≥ α3, and (IV) UTN ≥ α4, where CS, FCS, UTS, and UTN denote the compressive strength, first crack stress, ultimate tensile strength, and ultimate tensile strain, respectively; and αi is the lower bound for the i-th design constraints.
 The lower bounds are determined through performing a parametric study of the mechanical properties of HPFRCC on the bridge resilience based on a finite element analysis.
 The lowest compressive strength, first crack stress, ultimate tensile strength, and ultimate tensile strain of HPFRCC that lead to high resilience are used to set the lower bounds of the design constraints.

-The Non-dominated Sorting Genetic Algorithm II (NSGA-II) [44] was adopted to solve the multi-optimization problem.
+The Non-dominated Sorting Genetic Algorithm II (NSGA-II) [49] was adopted to solve the multi-optimization problem.
 The algorithm searches for a set of optimal solutions that define the best trade-off between competing objectives.
 Among the set of design solutions, the optimal mixture designs are selected to achieve high resilience and sustainability.
 The selection is performed based on the ranking of the design solutions.
+The ranking of the design solutions is performed using a sustainability index (EI) defined as:

-$$E{I}_i=1-0.5\left[\frac{C{F}_i-\min (CF)}{\max (CF)-\min (CF)}+\frac{MC_i-\min (MC)}{\max (MC)-\min (MC)}\right]$$
+$$ E{I}_i=1-0.5\left[\frac{C{F}_i-\min (CF)}{\max (CF)-\min (CF)}+\frac{MC_i-\min (MC)}{\max (MC)-\min (MC)}\right] $$

 (8)